 Kim Taylor, the smoky-voiced, singer-songwriter based in Southern Ohio, is known for her folk-pop songs and haunting live performances.
-With three acclaimed albums to her credit, she’s shared stages with artists ranging from Kris Kristofferson to Ollabelle and Over The Rhine and has appeared on NPR’s World Cafe Live with David Dye.
+With three full-length acclaimed albums to her credit, she’s shared stages with artists ranging from Kris Kristofferson to Ollabelle and Grace Potter and has appeared on NPR’s World Cafe Live with David Dye.

 Love’s A Dog (October 2013) is Taylor’s most recent release reuniting with producer/multi-instrumentalist

 Taylor’s songs have appeared in numerous TV shows including Flashpoint, Smallville, One Tree Hill and ABC’s Cyberbully.